 The deadline for making reservations is the Wednesday before the meeting.
 You will receive a confirmation of your reservation by email.
 The deadline for cancellations is the Thursday before the meeting by 9 pm.

 The June meeting is a special year end celebration that occurs at the JC Raulston Arboretum in the Ruby McSwain Education Building.
 The potluck luncheon starts at 11:00 and the program includes new officer installation and the announcement of club member awards.
 Guests do not need to bring a covered dish.
 We usually adjourn around 1:00 p.m.

-Luncheon Menu:Classic Caesar, Rosemary Roasted Pork Tenderloin with Roasted Garlic Demi Glaze, Rice Pilaf, Sauteed Squash, rolls, tea, coffee, and member-supplied dessert.
+Luncheon Menu:Classic Caesar, Pecan Crusted Boneless Pork Cutlet with Maple Demi Glaze, Baked Sweet Potato, Collard Greens, rolls, tea, coffee, and member-supplied dessert.
 Vegetarian and Gluten Free lunches also available.